October 13, Reading 3 – Titus 1:1-2:8

 How do we know what sound doctrine is?

-Let us be encouraged to have an always-growing view of God’s word, and His impact in our lives.
+Let us be encouraged to have an always-growing view of God’s word and of His love and impact in our lives.

 * God Above,